teamcotton/level-2-gym/README.md

 - [Tech Stack](#tech-stack)

-The tech stack choices are listed as belowe.
+The tech stack choices are listed as below.

 ### ESLint and Prettier